 A guaranteed replacement cost policy is a guarantee that the home you had previously will be rebuilt, floors and finishes will be replaced using the same or as similar as possible materials that were in place prior to the loss.
 Should the homeowner decide to make some upgrades during the repair or rebuild as a result of a claim, then typically the homeowner would be responsible for the difference in cost between what was in the residence at the time of the loss and the upgraded material(s) and/or fixture(s).
 It is for this reason that a dollar figure is still attached to a guaranteed replacement cost policy.

 It’s imperative that your home’s replacement cost be accurately calculated.
 A guaranteed replacement cost policy is designed to ensure your home is rebuilt in the event that something unexpected happens.

 - Perhaps excavation of the old materials from the home is more costly now than it was when your policy was first implemented.

 - Perhaps the price of metal has sky-rocketed over the last three months and your policy has yet to renew and adjust for new the new pricing.

 It is for these reasons that guaranteed replacement cost was designed.
-A coverage to give you peace of mind that no matter what the economic climate, or unforeseen hurdles that may pop up during rebuild, your home will be erected back to its former glory.
+Coverage to give you peace of mind that no matter what the economic climate, or unforeseen hurdles that may pop up during rebuild, your home will be erected back to its former glory.

-Guaranteed Replacement Cost Can Come at an Added Cost
+Does Guaranteed Replacement Cost Come at an Added Cost?

 When shopping for homeowner’s coverage, guaranteed replacement cost sounds like the obvious choice.
 Of course, as with everything, additional promises come at an additional price.